 The effort is worth it, though.
 Mindfulness practice has a whack of proven benefits, including:

 Maybe it's not as easy as picking out a new pair of superhero socks, but it’s tempting to give this trend a whirl, isn’t it?
 But where do you even start?
 How do you learn how to be truly mindful?
-Sassy cats, do you really need to ask?
-I blog for SohoSpark.You know where I’m going with this.
+Well, since I blog for SohoSpark, you can give a good guess as to where I’m going with this.

 Reflecting on your thoughts and feelings as you record them in a writing journal is already a mindful practice.
 But a little bit of guidance will help you delve more deeply into true mindfulness.
 Luckily for you, I’ve done the research.
 All you need to do is read on for tips.
 And then, you know, actually pick up a pen and start writing.
 Just sayin’.
 Because that’s where I, for one, will stall.